amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 A ball has a velocity and a radius, so we store that information in the component.

-Then let's add an `initialise_ball` function the same way we wrote the `initialise_paddles` function.
+Then let's add an `initialize_ball` function the same way we wrote the `initialize_paddles` function.

 ```rust
 # use amethyst::assets::{AssetStorage, Handle, Loader};